Accio-Latte/Monstera/README.md

 ![Monstera.png](./Monstera.png)

-Monstera is elegantly designed, a green color scheme that focuses on being simple and easy on the eyes.
+Monstera is elegantly designed, a green vim color scheme that focuses on being simple and easy on the eyes.

 # Features
 - Simple: no configuration required and easy to use